This article contains affiliate links. We may earn a commission from qualifying purchases.

 your living areas. - Security system disarms — if applicable.

 This is what “smart garage” should feel like.
-Not opening an app and
+Not opening an app and tapping a button.
+Not waiting for a cloud server to respond.
+Just… things happening automatically because you set them up once and they work every time.

 Conclusion: Recommended